-Based on 59,627,499 shares of Common Stock issued and outstanding as of January 11, 2016.
-Shares not outstanding but deemed beneficially owned by virtue of the right of a person to acquire them as of January 11, 2016, or within sixty days of such date (including upon conversion of the Preferred Stock), are treated as outstanding only when determining the percentage owned by such individual and when determining the percentage owned by a group.
-Development of the Preferred Stock of the Preferred Sto
+(1) Based on 74,569,706 shares of Common Stock issued and outstanding as of January 19, 2017.
+Shares not outstanding but deemed beneficially owned by virtue of the right of a person to acquire them as of January 19, 2017, or within sixty days of such date are treated as outstanding only when determining the percentage owned by such individual and when determining the percentage owned by a group.